 - The muscle is protecting a joint that is displaced – I can consistently activate and deactivate trigger points by mobilizing local joints.
 A big part of my practice is testing to see which muscles aren’t contracting and stretching.
 I gently work the associated joints to deactivate the trigger point.
 This is why most of my posts have a picture of the muscle and the affected joints.
 When joints are freed, proprioceptive feedback no longer supports activating the trigger point.
 Often, the muscle does not need direct work.
 When it is needed, it is less intense for the client and the relief is longer lasting.

-Once a trigger point is latent or active, it can become more aggravated when the muscle is contracting more.
-This happens in a few ways:
+Once a trigger point is latent or active, it can become more active when the muscle contracts more.
+This might happen in a few different ways:

 - The body is chilled – muscles involuntarily contract to generate warmth.
 I write about that pain in this post.
 This is why we have more pain when it is cold.